 The following are more examples of transition strategies:

-Defining Crisis ServicesIn the field of suicide prevention, the term crisis services has often meant a hotline or helpline model of care, such as counselors staffing phone lines or, increasingly, text or chat lines assisting often anonymous callers with a suicidal or behavioral health crisis.
-In some cases people with ongoing suicidal thoughts or chronic mental illness may use this kind of crisis support to cope with emerging thoughts of suicide or distress.
-Crisis centers provide this confidential service 24/7.
+Defining Crisis ServicesIn the field of suicide prevention, the term crisis services has often meant a hotline or helpline model of care, such as 988, counselors staffing phone lines or, increasingly, text or chat lines (including 988) that assist callers with a suicidal or behavioral health crises.
+Organizations that provide support during crises are varied and can include:

-- Mobile crisis teams
+- Mobile mental health crisis teams

 - Walk-in crisis clinics